gkatarina/graphics-project/README.md

 Group B - hdr & bloom (moon/sun glow)

 W, A, S, D for moving around.
 Use SHIFT to toggle fast movement on or off.
 F1 to toggle ImGui on/off.
-ImGui gives mouse imput + controls.
+ImGui gives mouse input + controls.
 M to switch between night and day mode.
 F to toggle flashlight on/off.
 Flashlight can be used only in night mode.
 SPACE to toggle Bloom on/off